 - If it gets wet, dry the cover with a hair dryer on the lowest setting.

-- If you’ve tried everything, but the stain remains, call a professional upholstery cleaner.
+- Tried everything, but the stain on your couch remains?
+Call a professional upholstery cleaner.

 - If there is dust or lint on the surface, consider using a lint brush or sticky tape to remove the lint